1.1. Contact organisation

 3.5.
 Statistical unit

 Reporting unit: The reporting unit is the principal of the building project.
-Building permits granted by a municipal authortities.
+Building permits are granted by municipal authortities.

-Observation unit: All new buildings and extensions of old buildings.
+Observation unit: All new buildings, extensions to buildings and alterations comparable to new construction.

 3.6.
 Statistical population

-- Number of dwellings: CPA codes (new residential buildings only)
+- Number of dwellings: CPA codes (new dwellings in residential buildings only)

-- Square metres of useful floor: CPA codes (new residential and non-residential buildings only)
+- Square metres of useful floor: CPA codes (residential and non-residential buildings only)

 3.7.
 Reference area